mcpcpc/mcpcpc.github.io/_drafts/2021-01–08-plan9-cpu-auth-severl.md

 ---
 layout: post
-title: "Configuring A 9front cpu+auth Server"
+title: "9front OS: cpu+auth Server Setup"
-description: How to connect to your plan9 OS on a Linode virtual machine
+description: How to connect to your plan9 OS on a Linode virtual machine using a cpu+auth server.
 ---

 If you were following along with my previous